belike81/totolotek/README.md

 # Totolotek

-TODO: Write a gem description
+Totolotek is a gem to generate random numbers (in pairs of 6) for a Polish lotto game.

 ## Installation